ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/autonomous_driving/noetic/autonomous_driving_sim_camera_imaging_calibration_noetic.md

 <!-- #### [Camera Imaging Calibration](#camera-imaging-calibration) -->

-Camera image calibration for `Raspberry Pi Camera V2` is not supported yet.
+Camera image calibration is not required in Gazebo Simulation.

 <details>
 <summary>